 2. Make sure that you always know the exact number of hard drives you have in storage and whether they are kept on-site or at an off-site location

-3. Depending on the size of your organization you want only the CIO and two to three employees only to have access to those retired hard drives and only with permission from the CIO (depending on the importance of that data)
+3. Only the CIO and two to three employees should have access to those retired hard drives and only with permission from the CIO.

-4. Make sure that those drives are secured in a locked room specifically designed for the security of those hard drives and any other devices including a surveillance video camera.
+4. Your old hard drives should be secured in a room specifically designed for securing those old hard drives and other storage devices including a surveillance video camera, especially if you are storing a large number of hard drives onsite.

-6. Do not turn your old hard drives over to a third party for disposal until they are either wiped or destroyed on-site with an employee who can verify the drives have been either wiped using Secure Erase or overwrite mode before turning them over to a third party.
+6. Do not turn your old hard drives over to a third party for disposal until they are either wiped or destroyed on-site with an employee who can verify the drives have been either wiped using Secure Erase or overwrite mode before turning them over to a third party for disposal.

 7. Before an employee leaves your company make it mandatory that the hard drive from their laptops are turned into the company for data removal or destruction and any other devices such as cell phones supplied by the company.